kartva/kartva/README.md

   - Graduate Theoretical Computer Science Toolkit.
 Topics include convex analysis and optimization, spectral methods, concentration inequalities, and discrete Fourier analysis.
   - Graduate Hardware Security.
 Projects include:
     - Hacking the ZBT WE526 (WE1626) router.
-    - Writing a Trusted Execution Environment for a Risc-V softcore.
+    - Writing a Trusted Execution Environment for the [FemtoRV Risc-V CPU](https://github.com/BrunoLevy/learn-fpga/tree/master) in Verilog.
     - Using a Chipwhisperer Nano for side-channel attacks.
   - Graduate Software Engineering for Robots.
 Assignments include working with ROS2 and MoveIt.
 Our final project will be deployed on two Franka 3 robot arms!
   - Compilers with Tiark Rompf (of Scala fame).
 Assignments include lots of compilers written in Scala for a Scala-like language to x86.